distill (dis-'till) verb: to extract the essence of, to concentrate, to transform

 DISTILL: Established in 2003 , DISTILL shows well-crafted

 home decor objects

 reflecting contemporary material and visual culture.

-My days are full scouting new designers, promoting the work of emerging and established Canadian makers and managing the shops - Stratford, Toronto and online.
+My days are full scouting new designers, promoting the work of emerging and established Canadian makers and managing the shops - Stratford and online.
 There is no shortage of great talent in this country.
 Distill has an eclectic collection of Canadian made designs - ceramics, glass, jewellery, wood, metal work, mixed media and textiles.
 Slow fashion, quality craftsmanship and ethical production processes are paramount.
 Buy less and buy better.
 I try to find objects and clothing that you can feel good about buying and love for years to come.

 Thank you for supporting an independent retailer and thank you for buying designs made by homegrown Canadian talent.
 Visit me in Stratford soon to see what we have in store.